ilhaniskurt/songradar-backend/README.md

 SongRadar is a song recommendation service that helps users discover music according to their tastes.
 This backend service is built using FastAPI and SQLite.

+## Features

+- **JWT Authorization**: Uses JSON Web Tokens (JWT) for secure authorization, included as a bearer token in the header.
+- **Password Hashing**: All user passwords are securely hashed before being stored in the SQLite database.
+- **Unique User Validation**: Denies the creation of users with existing usernames or emails.
+- **Email Validation**: Checks for valid email format during the sign-up process.

 ## Technology Stack

 - Python